SharafMohamed/log-surgeon/docs/custom-parser.md

 Code fragments always return an updated symbol for the grammar rule's *head*.
-This is then either used by another code fragment or is the final symbol returned to the user via the parse() call.
+This is then either used by another code fragment or is the final symbol returned to the user via the parse_input() call.

 ## Example Usage
-Once the variable rules, grammar rules, and code fragments (along with any necessary objets needed by these fragments) are implemented for the desired parser, the parser can be generated and used as follows:
+Once the variable rules, grammar rules, and code fragments (along with any necessary objects needed by these fragments) are implemented for the desired parser, the parser can be generated and used as follows:

 ```